5 Types Of Crooked Teeth Issues That Can Be Fixed By Orthodontics

-Many people have questions about orthodontics, such as, “what is orthodontics?,” or “what does an orthodontist do?”
-It’s easy to understand people’s confusion, because most of the time dentists are associated with fixing problems that occur with the teeth.
+Many people have questions about orthodontics, such as, “what is orthodontics?” or “what does an orthodontist do?”
+It’s easy to understand people’s confusion because most of the time dentists are associated with fixing problems that occur with the teeth.
 The best way to word an orthodontics definition is that orthodontics is a more specialized kind of dentistry that deals with crooked teeth, which can create an improper bite and other issues in the mouth.
 An orthodontist is someone who has studied orthodontics and can help to fix crooked teeth problems.
 Below are five types of crooked teeth issues orthodontics can help with.

 Most people have a very slight overbite meaning that their top teeth will overlap their lower teeth a bit.
 An overbite occurs when the upper jaw is clearly protruding beyond the lower jaw, and sometimes it causes the front teeth to bite into the gums.
-Sometimes, alignment of the teeth causes the issue, but other times the complete structure of a person’s jaw is off.
+Sometimes, the alignment of the teeth causes the issue, but other times the complete structure of a person’s jaw is off.
 Overbites can create issues with speech, damage to the teeth, pain in the jaw, and can make eating difficult.

 An underbite is sort of like an overbite in reverse.
 Instead of the top teeth protruding over the bottom teeth, it’s the bottom teeth sticking out over the top.
 Roughly 10% of people suffer from underbites, and it is a problem that can be treated easiest when caught early on in a person’s life.
-Underbites can cause jaw pain, uneven wearing of teeth, and tooth decay.
+Underbites can cause jaw pain, the uneven wearing of teeth, and tooth decay.

 A crossbite occurs when the back teeth on the upper jaw end up biting the inside of the lower teeth.
 This complex crooked teeth issue can cause gum disease, bone loss, or wearing down of the teeth.
 Crossbite is considered a rather serious condition that should be treated as soon as possible.
 It may be handed down by one generation to the next or can be caused by sucking the thumb or other bad oral habits.